Lake Haven

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Lake Haven has 31 operational public transport stops, all providing bus services.
-These stops are connected by 64 routes, facilitating a total of 3,798 weekly passenger trips.
-The area's transport accessibility is rated as excellent, with residents on average situated 150 meters from the nearest stop.
-Primarily residential, Lake Haven sees most commuters traveling outward; cars remain the primary mode of transport at 92%.
-On average, there are 1.1 vehicles per dwelling.
-According to the 2021 Census, 19.4% of residents work from home, potentially influenced by COVID-19 conditions.
+Lake Haven has 31 active public transport stops, all of which are bus stops.
+These stops are served by 64 different routes that together facilitate 3,798 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents typically located just 150 meters from the nearest stop.
+Being predominantly residential, most Lake Haven residents commute outward using their cars, which remain the dominant mode of transport at 92%.
+On average, there are 1.1 vehicles per dwelling in the area.
+According to the 2021 Census, 19.4% of residents work from home, a figure that may have been influenced by COVID-19 conditions.

-Across all routes, service frequency averages 542 trips daily, equating to approximately 122 weekly trips per individual stop.
+The service frequency averages 542 trips per day across all routes, equating to approximately 122 weekly trips per individual stop.

 Frequently Asked Questions - Transport